berthott/laravel-sx/readme.md

 ### SX short variable names vs. long variable names

 SX uses short variable names for export by default.
 While the SX API gives us the option to export also long names, when interacting with respondents, it requires short names.
 Therefore we export the short names and use the returned structure to guess the short and full names however we need them.
 See `\berthott\SX\Services\SxSurveyService`.

+## Architecture

+* The package relies on [laravel-targetable](https://docs.syspons-dev.com/laravel-targetable) to connect specific functionality to Laravel model entities via traits. (`Sxable`, `Distributable`).
+* API
+  * The SX API interaction happens inside `SxApiService` and is separated into different endpoint with `SxHttpService`.
+As API definition might change in the future it is configurable inside the `api config`.
+  * `SxSurveyService` is an interface into the SX survey data.
+It caches some data. `SxRespondentService` is an interface for interacting with respondents.
+Both utilize `SxHttpService` for this.
+* `Sxable`
+  * Maintains the connection between SX and our database utilizing `SxSurveyService`
+  * `SxableController`
+    * provide the routes for interacting with the Sxable and the SX API
+    * utilizes `SxRespondentService` for creating respondents in SX
+    * Some routes will affect our own database, some won't and only transmit data from the SX API
+  * Wide vs. Long Data
+    * SX stores data in a wide table format, but aggregation is best solved with long data
+    * An exact copy of the original wide data is maintained as a long table by the `SxableObserver`
+    * During initialization and import the observer is bypassed for performance reasons (see `Sxable::doUpsert`)
+  * More Tables
+    * After initializing an Sxable questions + labels will be stored in an extra table.
+These won't change after initialization, so whenever the surveys structure changes inside SX these table need to be reinitialized
+* `Distributable`
+  * Maintains the connection between an arbitrary model and an Sxable.
+  * `DistributableController`
+    * provide the routes for interacting with the Distributable
+* Requests
+  * mostly used to encapsulate validation
+  * `SxReportRequest` adds some functionality around filtering and aggregation
+* Export
+  * An export will return a labeled wide table, as well as the unlabeled wide table, the questions and the labels table
+  * The wide table can be filtered by IDs
+* `RespondentsImported` will be fired whenever new entities were imported.
+Useful for flushing the cache
+* Artisan commands for initializing, importing and dropping tables and data.

 ## Compatibility